This page includes photos and biographical material for promotional purposes.

 Short bio:

-Ruth Nestvold’s short stories have appeared in numerous markets, including Asimov’s, F&SF, Baen’s Universe, Strange Horizons, Realms of Fantasy, and Gardner Dozois’s Year’s Best Science Fiction.
-Her fiction has been nominated for the Nebula, Tiptree, and Sturgeon Awards.
+Ruth Nestvold has published widely in science fiction and fantasy, her fiction appearing in such markets as Asimov’s, F&SF, Baen’s Universe, Strange Horizons, Realms of Fantasy, and Gardner Dozois’s Year’s Best Science Fiction.
+Her work has been nominated for the Nebula, Tiptree, and Sturgeon Awards.
 In 2007, the Italian translation of her novella “Looking Through Lace” won the “Premio Italia” award for best international work.
-Her novel Yseult appeared in German translation as Flamme und Harfe with Random House Germany and has since been translated into Dutch and Italian.
-It is now available as an ebook in the original English.
-She maintains a web site at http://www.ruthnestvold.com.
+Since 2012, she’s been concentrating her efforts on self-publishing rather than traditional publishing, although she does still occasionally sell a story the old-fashioned way.
+She maintains a web site at http://www.ruthnestvold.com and blogs at https://ruthnestvold.wordpress.com.

 Long bio:

-Since about the age six, Ruth Nestvold wanted to be a writer (besides wanting to be a singer and an actress and President of the United States), but for too many years she put practical pursuits first and writing fiction second.
-After completing a Ph.D. in literature and working as lecturer and assistant professor at the University of Stuttgart and the University of Freiburg, she took time off from academic pursuits to attend the Clarion West Writers Workshop, a six week “boot camp” for writers of science fiction and fantasy.
+Since about the age six, Ruth Nestvold wanted to be a writer (or a singer, an actress, or President of the United States), but for many years she put practical pursuits first and writing fiction second.
+After completing a Ph.D. in literature, she took time off from academic pursuits to attend the Clarion West Writers Workshop, a six week “boot camp” for writers of science fiction and fantasy.
 She learned more there than she could have dreamed possible, changed her priorities, and gave up theory for imagination.
 Two years later, she sold her first short story to the acclaimed science fiction magazine, Asimov’s.
 Since then, she has sold over forty pieces of short fiction to a variety of markets, including Baen’s Universe, Strange Horizons, Scifiction, F&SF, Realms of Fantasy, and several year’s best anthologies.
 She has been nominated for the Nebula, the Sturgeon, and the Tiptree awards.
+She taught creative writing for a semester at the University of Stuttgart, participates regularly in online writing workshops, and founded the Villa Diodati workshop for English-speaking writers of speculative fiction in Europe.
 In 2007, the Italian translation of her novella “Looking Through Lace” won the “Premio Italia” for best international work.
 Her novel Yseult appeared in German translation as Flamme und Harfe with Random House Germany and has since been translated into Dutch and Italian.
-It is now available as an ebook in the original English.
-She taught creative writing for a semester at the University of Stuttgart, participates regularly in online writing workshops, and founded the Villa Diodati workshop for English-speaking writers of speculative fiction in Europe.
-She maintains a web site at http://www.ruthnestvold.com.
+She started out as an indie author with the first book of the Pendragon Chronicles in 2012.
+She maintains a web site at http://www.ruthnestvold.com and blogs at https://ruthnestvold.wordpress.com.

 Twitter: http://twitter.com/#!/Ruth_Nestvold